ethantv1234567890/ServerAntiRaid/README.md

 1. Download [Python](https://www.python.org/downloads/). **Please make sure to check the "*Add Python to PATH*" option!**

-2. Download the necessary packages for the project.
-We will be installing [discord.py](https://pypi.org/project/discord.py/) and [captcha.py](https://pypi.org/project/captcha/).
-Open *Command Prompt* on your computer and type in `pip install discord` and `pip install captcha`.
+2. We will be installing [discord.py](https://pypi.org/project/discord.py/) for this project.
+Open *Command Prompt* on your computer and type in `pip install discord`.

 3. Clone the GitHub repository (either using the web URLs, GitHub Desktop, or downloading the zipped file).